 Teach Them the Risks and Rewards of Credit

 As humans, we’re all tempted to splurge on things we don’t need.
 Help your teen recognize that credit cards should only be used to pay for things they can afford.
 To get the conversation started, use one of your own credit cards to explain concepts like annual fees, annual percentage rates and other costs of using a credit card.
 Encourage them to only use their credit card for essential items.
 That way, they’re more likely to be able to pay their balance back in full each month without incurring interest.

-Have a talk about the consequences and rewards of credit management.
-Most young adults don’t realize how credit can affect them for years to come.
-Draw on your own experiences, whether good or bad, to demonstrate how credit has affected you.
-Explain how poor credit can make life more difficult when getting a job, buying a car or financing a home.
+Most teens don’t realize how credit can affect them for years to come.
+Draw on your own experiences, whether good or bad, to demonstrate how credit affected you.
+Explain how poor credit can make getting a job, buying a car or financing a home more challenging.

-Navy Federal wants to help your child be prepared for the financial side of life.
-Check out Finances for Kids & for College for more tips on keeping your child on the road to success.
+Navy Federal wants to help your children prepare for the financial side of life.
+Check out MakingCents for more tips on developing smart money habits.